In this course, participants will learn the basic characteristics and importance of entrepreneurship.

 The course will help the participants to:

-- Learn more about concepts and principles of entrepreneurship;
+- Learn more about concepts and principles;

 - Learn methods and techniques that will help students increase their entrepreneurial skills;

 - Learn how to integrate project-based learning in their classes in order to develop the entrepreneurial skills of students;

 - Create activities within their subjects with the aim of improving their students’ financial literacy;

 - Learn how to promote school projects in the online community and therefore improve the digital and entrepreneurial skills of students;